 “Wait.”
 Claire gave a rare frown.
 “Is that a good idea?
-I mean, you already know you can’t trust some of the people at top.
+I mean, you already know you can’t trust some of the people at the top.
 They might just get rid of the evidence as soon as you give it to them.
 Even if you’re royalty.”

 Had Werner been quietly watching the entire time?
 Creepy.

-But he had a point.
+But they all had a point.

 “I’ll hold onto it until I can get to Gabrielle or Izsak—they’re the Ophiuchians that’re here to investigate all of this.”